Which country is home to the most educated Europeans?

 The proportion of the population with a higher education degree is higher in Nordic and Baltic countries, with women overall being the most educated.

+When it comes to competition for jobs and resources, education has always been a crucial factor in our sucess.

-Population with tertiary education, which is the highest level, considerably varies across Europe, according to the available data.
+The adult population in Europe with tertiary education, which is the highest level, considerably varies across the continent, according to the available data.

 On the average, almost one third aged 25-74 years in the European Union have a higher education degree, including public and private universities, colleges, technical training institutes, and vocational schools.
 Educational level also varies with age and gender.

-Which countries have the highest rate of higher education in Europe?
-How do educational levels vary across Europe?
-Which countries pay more attention to vocational education?
+So which countries have the highest rate of higher education in Europe, how do educational levels vary across Europe, and which countries pay more attention to vocational education?
 Euronews Next crunches the data.

 How are educational levels defined?